Foundations of Psychedelic-Assisted Therapy (PAT)

 Who is running the workshop:

-The workshop will be enriched by a number of visiting practitioners, who will be with us for anything from a few hours to a whole day.
-All of these visiting practitioners are actively working on research trials here in Australia, and include psychiatrists, clinical psychologists and psychotherapists.
+This training will be delivered by Sean O’Carroll and a full-time “assistant” trainer.
+The training will also be enriched by a number of visiting practitioners, who will be with us for anything from a few hours to a whole day.
+All of these visiting practitioners are actively working on research trials and PAT clinics here in Australia, and include psychiatrists, clinical psychologists and psychotherapists.

 These visiting practitioners will help with incidental practical instruction, assist in demonstrations, participate in discussions and be available for Q&As.
 They will also occasionally offer a presentation on a relevant topic.
 We feel that meeting these practitioners and sharing in their stories of “doing the work” will be invaluable for attendees.